smashdevcode/smashdevcode.github.io/_posts/2023-12-15-GitHub-Pull-Requests-and-Issues-VS-Code-Extension.md

 ![GitHub Pull Requests and Issues Pull Requests Tab](/images/github-pull-requests-and-issues-vs-code-extension/github-pr-vs-code-extension2.png)

-Then you can select your base branch, provide a name and description, and click the "Create Pull Request" button.
+Then you can select your base branch, provide a name and description, and click the "Create" button.

 ![GitHub Pull Requests and Issues Create Pull Request](/images/github-pull-requests-and-issues-vs-code-extension/github-pr-vs-code-extension3.png)